Global COVID-19 surgery study scoops scientific world record

 Launched in March 2020, the COVIDSurg Collaborative has provided data needed to support changes to surgical delivery in the fastest time frame ever seen by a surgical research group.
 Research from this huge study group has also explored the timing of surgery after COVID infection, preoperative isolation, and risks of blood clots, all published in the field-leading journal Anaesthesia.

 Co-author Mr James Glasbey, also a surgical trainee from the University of Birmingham, commented: “Over 15,000 surgeons and anaesthetists from across 116 countries came together to contribute to this study making it the largest ever scientific collaboration, surpassing even ground-breaking research from the Large Hadron Collider at CERN in Switzerland.

 "Every day we hear in the news that waiting lists are growing, and patients are unable to access the surgery that they need.
 This situation sadly is deteriorating in countries all over the world.
 Policy makers can use the data from this scientific collaboration to safely restart elective surgery.”

 During the first wave of the pandemic, up to 70% of elective surgeries were postponed, resulting in an estimated 28 million procedures being delayed or cancelled.
-Whilst surgery volumes have started to recover in many countries, ongoing disruption is likely to continue throughout 2021, particularly in the event of countries experiencing further waves of COVID-19.
-Vaccination is also likely to decrease post-operative pulmonary complications - reducing intensive care use and overall healthcare costs.
+While surgery volumes have started to recover in many countries, ongoing disruption is likely to continue throughout 2021, particularly in the event of countries experiencing further waves of COVID-19.
+Vaccination is also likely to decrease post-operative pulmonary complications. reducing intensive care use and overall healthcare costs.